Wikid82/templates/README.md

 - ## PlexIs ##

-  Plexis is a tool designed to enhance your Plex media server
+  Plexis is a tool designed to enhance your Plex media server by creating custom collections with the help of AI. (in development at the time of writing)

 [Website][35]